bestbit7/portfolio/_posts/2019-06-02-IntrotoPython1.md

 Write a function isIn() which returns boolean True if a point is within a rectangle specified by two sets of coordinates and boolean False if the point is outside the rectangle.
 The function should accept three parameters:

-the first parameter is a set of coordinates which defines one of the corners of the rectangle, the second parameter is also a set of coordinates that defines the second corner, the third set of coordinates defines a single point which is being tested.
+the first parameter is a set of coordinates which defines one of the corners of the rectangle,<br>
+the second parameter is also a set of coordinates that defines the second corner,<br>
+the third set of coordinates defines a single point which is being tested.

 For example,